SorenLundt/WinGet-Wrapper/README.md

 # WinGet-Wrapper
 A PowerShell script to install/manage applications using WinGet - Common use case include InTune, and other endpoint management products.
-Detection script automaatically check local installed version against latest winget available version or a defined fixed target version.
+Detection script automatically check local installed version against latest winget available version or a defined fixed target version.

 * Dynamically finds the WinGet directory to be used under System Context.
 * Kill selected process before WinGet command